lc-st1/ECSE275/README.md

 5. Check that the distance between the box and the goal point is less than a designated threshold to release the box.
 6. Repeat the above for the other arm and boxes.

-As to not break the RobotScene file, we tested this implementation separately, first.
+As to not break the RobotScene file, we tested this implementation in a separate file, first.
 A GIF of the test is shown below.
 ![Gripper](https://github.com/lc-st1/ECSE275/assets/53535721/7ff98c32-a196-45bb-9d9f-ec99f35539a6)

 #### Alternatives Considered